 Empower diverse campus communities to succeed via education, public engagement, and community partnerships.

-Advance our role as a catalyst for research, collaboration, and access to knowledge.
+Advance our role as a catalyst for research, collaboration, and equitable access to knowledge.

 Ensure that our collections embrace equity, reflect diverse populations and adapt to meet clinical care, research and educational needs.

 Spark an organizational culture rooted in empathy and transparency to enable an atmosphere of well-being and growth.